airbnb/javascript/README.md

     ```

   <a name="comments--actionitems"></a><a name="17.3"></a>
-  - [17.4](#comments--actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - [18.4](#comments--actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.

   <a name="comments--fixme"></a><a name="17.4"></a>
-  - [17.5](#comments--fixme) Use `// FIXME:` to annotate problems.
+  - [18.5](#comments--fixme) Use `// FIXME:` to annotate problems.

     ```javascript
     class Calculator extends Abacus {
       constructor() {
         super();

-        // FIXME: shouldn't use a global here total = 0;
+        // FIXME: shouldn’t use a global here total = 0;
       }
     }
     ```

   <a name="comments--todo"></a><a name="17.5"></a>
-  - [17.6](#comments--todo) Use `// TODO:` to annotate solutions to problems.
+  - [18.6](#comments--todo) Use `// TODO:` to annotate solutions to problems.

     ```javascript
     class Calculator extends Abacus {